abpio/abp-commercial-docs/en/tutorials/book-store/part-3.md

 }
 ````

-* Since the `Name` is empty, ABP throws an `AbpValidationException`.
+* Since the `Name` is empty, ABP will throw an `AbpValidationException`.

 Open the **Test Explorer Window** (use Test -> Windows -> Test Explorer menu if it is not visible) and **Run All** tests:

 ![bookstore-appservice-tests](../../images/bookstore-appservice-tests.png)

-Congratulations, green icons show that tests have been successfully passed!
+Congratulations, the green icons show, the tests have been successfully passed!

 ---

-Finally, you can access to the final **source-code** of this application from the [github.com/abpframework/abp/tree/master/samples/BookStore](https://github.com/abpframework/abp/tree/master/samples/BookStore).
+You can access to the final **source-code** of this application from the [github.com/abpframework/abp/tree/master/samples/BookStore](https://github.com/abpframework/abp/tree/master/samples/BookStore).